McConnell's Mill Covered Bridge

+History and architectural features

+Built in 1874, this historic bridge is a Howe truss that was built on stone foundations and is supported by steel girders.

 Unlike many Pennsylvania counties, Lawrence County never possessed many covered bridges; perhaps only five such bridges were ever built in the county.
-Today, only the McConnells Mill Covered Bridge and the Banks Covered Bridge near Volant remain.
+Today, only the McConnell's Mill Covered Bridge and the Banks Covered Bridge near Volant remain.

 The McConnell's Mill bridge is particularly significant for its usage of the Howe truss design; it is one of only four extant Howe truss bridges statewide.

 In 1980, the bridge was recognized for its historical significance by being placed on the National Register of Historic Places, along with the Banks Bridge.